Skip to main content

 // Create a socket connection

-public function connect(string $address, int $timeout = 0, mixed $context = null): Promise;
+public function connect(string $address, int $timeout = 0, mixed $context = null): StreamSocket;

 // Listen to a socket server

-public function server(string $address, mixed $context = null): Promise;
+public function server(string $address, mixed $context = null): StreamSocket;

 // Convert socket connection to SSL connection